Is Surfshark Safe? The 2026 Forensic Security Audit

 Bottom line

-For most users, Surfshark is one of the safer mainstream VPNs on the market.
-For privacy purists, the real answer is still yes, but read the policy and trust notes properly first.
+For most users, Surfshark remains one of the safer mainstream VPNs.
+For privacy purists, the real answer is still yes, but only with a careful reading of the policy and trust material.

 What Surfshark Gets Right